Friday, June 17, 2022

 Central to what makes a Grade A prairie remnant striking is the density and diversity of rare plants.
 When Dan Carter was asked to evaluate Army Lake Woodland as a potential site for a boat launch, he found a woodland as rich as a remnant prairie.
 (See Endnote 5.
 Plant Species List.)
 The plants are important in themselves, but they're also the best indicators of full biodiversity that includes the invertebrates, fungi, bacteria and other biota that are principally associated with true, rich remnants because those organisms rely on the plants. .

-Army Lake Woodland had a substantially more diverse and conservative woodland community than is known anywhere else in southeastern Wisconsin (perhaps anywhere in Wisconsin or northern Illinois?).
+Army Lake Woodland had a substantially more diverse and high-quality woodland community than is known anywhere else in southeastern Wisconsin (perhaps anywhere in Wisconsin or northern Illinois?).
 So, how could it get bulldozed by a conservation agency, when that boat launch could have been put on many other spots on the shore of Army Lake?
 Recommendations were not followed.
 Insufficient advocacy and public concern emerged.
-About a third of our best woodland remnant was destroyed.
+About a third of this best woodland remnant was destroyed.
 That's the bad part.
 But, again, two-thirds of this gem and quite a bit more restorable remnant still exist.

 Next Steps